metayoub/qodly_webCam/README.md

 # Overview

 This is a WebCam Component that allows you to capture pictures using your mobile or laptop camera.
 It utilizes the `react-webcam` library to provide an easy-to-use interface for image capture.
 The component also includes options for mirroring the webcam feed and capturing high-quality JPEG images.
+The `screenshotQuality` prop allows you to control the quality of the captured JPEG image (value between 0 and 1).

 ![WebCam](./public/webCam.png)